 The company also boasts over 5 data centers located in the U.S., Netherlands, UK, Italy, and Singapore.

-Siteground offers different packages to meet your needs.
-Some packages start as low as $3.95 per month.
-Let’s have a look at the packages on offer:
+SiteGround Shared Hosting packages start as low as $3.95 per month.
+Let’s have a look at the shared hosting plans they offer:

-You can consider this the beginner plan on Siteground.
-It’s great for those starting out or even those with a small online store.
-If your visits exceed 10,000 unique monthly visitors, then this plan is not for you.
+If your website visits exceed 10,000 unique monthly visitors, then this plan is not for you.

 The next stage up is the Growbig plan with a monthly cost of $5.95.
 With this plan, you get all the features of the startup plan, but with some extra perks like Premium support.